 - If it is set to a static address, change to Obtain an IP address automatically

-Q: Can I use HFCC's wireless service to get my email?
+Q: Can I use HFC's wireless service to get my email?

-Q: Can I use HFCC's wireless service to access my H: drive?
+Q: Can I use HFC's wireless service to access my H: drive?

-Wireless users can use myHFCC Portal Services to access the contents of their network home directory.
+Wireless users can use Filr to access the contents of their network home directory.

 Q: Where can I access the wireless network in other buildings?

 The wireless network is available in all building except the bookstore from 6:00 am until 10:00 pm daily.

 Q: Can I use my smartphone?

 Yes, to date, we have tested iPhone and Android devices.